How To File A Clergy Sex Abuse Lawsuit In Illinois (2026)

 Frequently Asked Questions

-• Your attorney will work on contingency, so you should not have to pay anything up front.
+• Your attorney will work for a contingency fee, so you should not have to pay anything up front.
 They will receive a percentage of your settlement or jury award.

 • Most of these cases are settled out of court.
 In instances when your attorney is not able to negotiate a fair settlement, they can choose to pursue the case further via litigation.